PRATIKK0709/AdAssassin/README.md

 ## Support

-If you encounter any issues, have questions, or want to contribute to the development of this extension, please open an issue or submit a pull request.
+If you encounter any issues, have questions, or want to contribute to the development of this extension, please open an issue or submit a pull request also you can reach me out at peacefordevelopment0709@gmail.com if you need any help or you have any issue with this repo.

 Happy ad-free YouTube browsing!